 Beware of trampoline accidents in play facilities!
 In the worst case, bone fracture or nerve damage

-Recently, an increasing number of indoor play facilities have several types of trampolines.
-Now it is easier than before to use trampolines designed for official competitions that enable high jumps.
+Recently, an increasing number of indoor play facilities have several types of trampolines, including those designed for official competitions that enable high jumps.

 - The higher a jump becomes, the greater the drop impact and the severity of possible injuries.
 When using a trampoline designed for official competitions that enable high jumps, understand the risk and use it within your comfort zone and skill level.

 - Only one person on a trampoline at a time.
-If two or more persons jump on a trampoline together, they may hit each other and may get injured.
+If two or more persons jump on a trampoline together, the risk becomes higher: they may jump higher than expected and hit each other.

 - "Beware of trampoline accidents in play facilities!
 In the worst case, bone fracture or nerve damage" released by the Consumer Affairs Agency and NCAC on December 9, 2020 (Japanese version)